 In an era of inbound marketing, social media, blogs and such, why are we writing an article on email marketing?
 This is because it’s value for businesses in creating sales leads and revenue, and retaining customers remains undiminished.
-Email marketing for B2B remains an important, cost-effective, easily created/designed, forwarded and easily measurable solution to drive lead generation efforts and add value through the customer life-cycle.
+Email marketing for B2B businesses remains an important, cost-effective, easily created/designed, forwarded and easily measurable solution to drive lead generation efforts and add value through the customer life-cycle.

 While blogs and social media are winning budgets, companies are finding people do respond to emails; and in 2016 Email marketing delivered the best ROI in India.